TL;DR

 - Real-name, address-verified accounts.
 Nextdoor requires verification of the poster's identity and address — postcard, phone, ID, or neighbor-invite.
 That is stronger identity verification than most social platforms, which raises the floor on review authenticity.

 - Neighborhood-specific knowledge.
 A Nextdoor recommendation often comes with context: "they did our 1924 Toledo Old West End house and knew galvanized supply lines," or "they handle clay-tile sewer lines in Cleveland."
-That neighborhood-specific knowledge is harder to surface in a directory.
+Those are Ohio examples, but the same neighborhood-specific knowledge is harder to surface in a directory.

 - Community context, not just transaction.
 Nextdoor is a social network, not a marketplace.
 The contractor recommendation sits inside a broader relationship with the neighborhood, which can mean more accountability when something goes wrong.